 Research projects

-Learn more about LSE Law School's research initiatives including the Criminal Law and Criminal Justice Theory Forum, the Law and Economics Forum, the Law and Financial Markets Project, the Legal Biography Project, and the Legal and Political Theory Forum.
+Learn more about LSE Law School's research initiatives including the Criminal Justice Forum, the Law and Economics Forum, the Law and Financial Markets Project, the Legal Biography Project, and the Legal and Political Theory Forum.

 projects-criminal